Unreal-Dan/RekordBoxSongExporter/README.md

 'master', this will trigger the hack to log the new track title and artist.

-There is also edge-case support for when you load a new track onto the master deck while one is already playing there.
+There is also edge-case support for when you load a new track onto the master deck while a track is already playing there.
 F in chat for your terrible transition, but rest assured the song will still be logged correctly.

 This works with either two or four decks.